 Full-sized towers can get really big really fast.
 The only real limit to how big a tower can be is the length of the PSU and SATA cables you've got.
 With their size comes immobility: Full-sized towers are a major pain in the ass to move.
 When you've got $2,000 (or more) of parts in a steel two-feet-tall behemoth, you tend to try to move the rig with care.

-We've seen plenty of great innovations in the mid-tower and small form factor markets in recent years, but some full tower classics just can't seem to be beat.
-Here's our picks for the best full-tower cases available now.
+We've seen plenty of great innovations in the mid-tower and small form factor markets in recent years, so it’s great to see manufacturers bring those concepts to life in larger cases.
+Here are some of our picks for the best ATX Full-Tower cases available now.